Crimson-Wizard/bus-off-blog/README.md

 AC2 Given a logged in user, they can delete their comment

 - Perform the Test: Logged in as a user with an existing comment.
 Navigated to the post with the comment.
 Found the comment to delete.
 Clicked on the option to delete the comment.
 Confirmed the deletion when prompted.
 Verified that the comment is removed from the post and no longer visible.

-As a Site Admin I can create draft posts so that I can finish writing the content later

 ### Create drafts